MTDonovan/Evalit/README.md

 ``` js
 (@pi / 0.5) * 100 // This line will resolve to "628"
 ```

-The function chaining syntax (inspired by the F# pipeline operator) is used to
+The function chaining syntax was inspired by the pipeline operator in programming languages such as Elixir.
+When you invoke a chained function on a

 ``` js